 Health Care Fraud

-The Law Office of Nicole Knox represents health care organization owners, executives, officers, directors, doctors, nurses, and other parties accused in complex health care fraud cases.
+Nicole Knox represents healthcare organization owners, officers, directors, doctors, nurses, and other parties accused in complex healthcare fraud cases.

 She understands your reputation and livelihood may be at risk and is prepared to launch an aggressive defense to protect your rights and your career.

 In recent years, the government has redirected its focus on health care fraud investigations.
-It has moved from a historical focus on prosecuting pharmaceutical and medical device manufacturers and insurers to instead prosecuting hospitals, doctors, and other individuals involved in the administration of health care organizations.
+Historically, federal prosecutors focused on prosecuting pharmaceutical manufacturers, medical device manufacturers, and insurers.
+Today, federal agents focus on criminal investigations of hospitals, home health agencies, hospices, doctors, nurses, and other individuals involved in the administration of health care organizations.

-Over the last several years, the federal government has recovered more than $2 billion from cases involving false claims against federal health care programs such as Medicare and Medicaid.
-The government’s return on investment for investigating and prosecuting health care fraud cases guarantees it will continue to focus on aggressive enforcement.
+Over the last several years, the federal government recovered more than $2 billion from cases involving false claims submitted to federal programs such as Medicare and Medicaid.
+The government’s return on investment for investigating and prosecuting healthcare fraud cases guarantees it will continue to focus on aggressive enforcement.

-Many cases involve a violation of the False Claims Act, which allows the government to begin a civil or administrative investigation, and it allows a whistleblower, including current or former employees, to initiate a suit and recover a portion of the funds returned to the government.
+Many cases involve a violation of the False Claims Act (FCA), which allows the government to begin a civil or administrative investigation.
+The FCA also allows a whistleblower, including current or former employees, to sue an employer and to recover a portion of the funds returned to the government.
 The government also relies heavily on the False Claims Act to bring criminal charges for illegal kickbacks.
-False Claims Act investigations may also lead to the discovery of additional criminal violations.
+FCA investigations may also lead to the discovery of additional criminal violations.

-In Texas and across the country, the federal government often brings health care fraud criminal charges for false and fraudulent claims submitted to Medicare for services never performed, for treatments never provided, and for medicine never administered to a patient.
+The federal government often brings health care fraud criminal charges for false and fraudulent claims submitted to Medicare.
+These claims include allegations for services never performed, for treatments never provided, and for medicine never administered to a patient.

-Some cases involve allegations of complex conspiracies in which consultants or other individuals provide kickbacks or bribes in exchange for Medicare beneficiary referrals.
-Illegal kickbacks are also charged in cases where a pharmaceutical company induces pharmacies to switch manufacturers in exchange for a rebate or discount.
+Some cases involve allegations of complex conspiracies in which individuals provide kickbacks or bribes in exchange for Medicare beneficiary referrals.
+Illegal kickbacks also include situations where a pharmaceutical company induces pharmacies to switch manufacturers in exchange for a rebate or discount.

-These matters are complex, and it is not uncommon for a medical professional to find himself or herself charged with a crime simply because of a misunderstanding or an unintentional mistake that happened when the wrong code was entered.
-Perhaps you truly believed you were ordering services that would benefit the patient.
+These matters are complex.
+And, it is not uncommon for a medical professional to be charged with a crime simply because of a misunderstanding or an unintentional mistake.
+This includes situations when a professional intentionally acted in a manner that benefitted the patient.